denfrost/portal-actor/README.md

 ## Work In Progress

-# portal-actor
-Portal Actor for UE4
+# Portal Actor for UE4

 A C++ based Actor which implements basic portals mechanics: